Phylliade/ikpy/about.md

 permalink: /about/
 ---

-Welcome to the documentation of Poppy Inverse Kinematics!
+Welcome to the documentation of IKpy!